Ever noticed how hard it is to sell just one widget on Etsy?

 Copyright © 2018 SYDNEY SCHUSTER – All Rights Reserved

 I make no money from this blog.
 If you find it interesting or useful, please buy my book Dead Spot.
 The Kindle version’s only $5 and you’ll love it!
 Thanks.

-Sydney Schuster and Dead Spot neither approved nor endorse any third-party advertising that may appear on this page, nor do we derive any income from it.
+Sydney Schuster and Dead Spot neither approved nor endorse any non-Dead Spot advertising that may appear on this page, nor do we derive any income from it.
 Feel free to ignore it.